robert-altmiller/code_profiler/README.md

 - All of these local thread log text files are joined to together in one large Spark dataframe and written out to a Unity Catalog Delta table which can be queried to identify code execution performance bottlenecks.

 ## How can I query the code profiler results from the Unity Catalog Delta table?
-What standard queries exist to analyze performance bottlenecks?